yodertv/Reminders/README.md

 - Add a print feature.

 ## History

+### Refresh docs and publish.
+- Updated welcome.html for Vercel deployment.

 ### Remove last reference to stateful .ul.
 - Working fully on vercel using local auth.